Malay cuisine: Food preparation

 In Malay food preparation, the ingredients used are often described as spicy and flavorful as it is a melting pot of spices, herbs and roots.
 Strong, tangy and flavorful fresh herbs, spices and ingredients such as serai (lemongrass), pandan (screwpine), kemangi (a type of basil), kesum (polygonum), buah pala (nutmeg), kunyit (turmeric) and bunga kantan (wild ginger buds), biji sawi (mustard seeds) and halba (fenugreek) are often used.
 There are also a number of terms used for the equipment and utensils used for food preparation.
 Traditional cooking equipment includes several types of grinders called lesung batu (pestle and mortar), batu giling (stone roller), and the batu boh (mill) used for preparing spices and pastes.
-Vegetables are diced on a landas (wooden cutting board); while a coconut scraper or kukur niyur is indispensable in making both curries and sweets.
-Pastries are also made for desserts and for this a torak (rolling pin) and papan penorak (pastry board) are considered essential.
+Vegetables are diced on a landas (wooden cutting board); a coconut scraper or kukur niyur is indispensable in making both curries and sweets.
+Pastries are also made for desserts, and for this a torak (rolling pin) and papan penorak (pastry board) are considered essential.